 Dissertation

-Grounding its analysis in studies of archival correspondence, journals, and teaching materials, as well as close readings of poems, essays, memoirs, and fiction, the dissertation presents four case studies in pairs of writers more often discussed in the context of separate fields or moments: Susan Howe and Charles Bernstein (Language writing), Adrienne Rich and June Jordan (feminist criticism), Eve Kosofsky Sedgwick and Rafael Campo (queer studies), and Christina Sharpe and Dionne Brand (Black feminist theory).
-Reassessing the creative approaches to critical practice these writers developed across periods of upheaval, expansion, and backlash against the fields of gender and race studies with which they have been affiliated, the chapters unearth intimate, institutional histories that have brought reparative hermeneutic claims into contact with poetics.
-Each chapter explores how writers turn to poetic forms of criticism or study in moments of fracture and fatigue to reconsider how these forms bind themselves to specific sites of social injury, restitution for racialized and gendered exclusions, and wider political struggles around the terms of intellectual legitimacy, merit, expertise, and authority.
-Forgoing the impulse to valorize or dismiss how this writing defies convention, the dissertation schematizes its crisis rhetoric to reconsider the legacies of “reparative reading” and rethink the social forms of duress that foster countervailing investments in the power of writing among writers, readers, and scholars alike.
+The dissertation presents four case studies in pairs of writers associated with specific fields or moments, grounding its analysis in archival correspondence, journals, and teaching materials, as well as close readings of poems, essays, memoirs, and fiction: Susan Howe and Charles Bernstein (Language writing), Adrienne Rich and June Jordan (feminist criticism), Eve Kosofsky Sedgwick and Rafael Campo (queer studies), and Christina Sharpe and Dionne Brand (Black feminist theory).
+Reassessing the creative approaches to criticism these writers developed across periods of upheaval, expansion, and backlash against the fields of gender and race studies with which they have been affiliated, the chapters unearth intimate, institutional histories that brought reparative claims into contact with poetics—Howe’s personal journals, Rich and Jordan’s decades of correspondence, Sedgwick’s emails to friends in the aftermath of her cancer treatment, Sharpe and Brand’s longstanding dialogue.
+Each chapter explores how writers turn to poetic forms of criticism in moments of fracture to reconsider how these forms bind themselves to sites of social injury, restitution for racialized and gendered exclusions, and wider political struggles around the terms of intellectual legitimacy, merit, expertise, and authority.
+Forgoing the impulse to valorize or dismiss how this writing defies convention, the dissertation schematizes its crisis rhetoric to rethink the social forms of duress that foster countervailing investments in the power of writing among writers, readers, and scholars alike.

 Publications